 Nathan has been recognized by several national organizations such as Downbeat Magazine, Saxophone Journal, Hilton Head Jazz Society and the US State Department.
 His high-energy style can be heard as the lead alto saxophonist for the Birdland Big Band.
 As such, he has helped to shape a new sound in modern lead alto playing.
 Reviewer Dan Bilawsky in All About Jazz noted "the melodically brilliant Nathan Childers—who may be the best-kept-saxophone secret in New York."

 His career has also included film and television appearances as an on-screen musician.
-These include Mildred Pierce (HBO), Sex And The City II, Steve Schirripa TV pilot for Fox Television, and Wall Street II.
+These include Mildred Pierce (HBO), Sex And The City II, Steve Schirripa TV pilot for Fox Television, Daredevil, The Post, The Joker, and Wall Street II.
 He also worked behind the scenes on Mr. Popper’s Penguins.

 He has performed in Broadway and Off-Broadway productions including The Best is Yet To Come, Come Fly Away, Hunka Hunka Burnin' Love, Kinky Boots, Memphis, and The Wedding Singer.